sparshsah/foggy-demo/template/test/README.md

-how you choose to organize your code into "modules" or "apps" or "repositories" is a bit arbitrary: For example, if your company's code is organized into multiple repositories, should you go to the logical extreme and create entire new repositories to store unit test code?
+how you choose to organize your code into "modules" or "apps" or "repositories" is a bit arbitrary: For example, if your company's code is organized into multiple repositories, should you go to the logical extreme and create entire new repositories to store unit-test code?
 Proponents of this argument point out that colocating unit tests makes your organizational structure self-consistent at every level of the hierarchy.
 I actually find this argument pretty compelling,